itaysk/itaysk.github.io/_posts/2019-01-15-Kubernetes-metrics-and-monitoring.md

 What if instead of merging Prometheus into the cloud monitoring, we merge the cloud monitoring into Prometheus?
 We probably still need the cloud monitoring system to collect the cloud services metrics in the first place because of the way things are wired in the cloud, but we sure can import those metrics into Prometheus!
 Prometheus exporters are abundant and it's reasonable to expect to find one that export your cloud metrics of choice.
 Does this mean you can forget about the cloud monitoring solution and use Prometheus exclusively?
 Probably not, but I do believe that it is possible to reach a state where most of your time is spent in Prometheus and the cloud monitoring solution is only occasionally used.

 And what about the Kubernetes core metrics pipeline?
 Can we replace metrics-server with data that Prometheus already had?
-Yes,[k8s-prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) is a metrics adapter that does that.
+Yes, [k8s-prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) is a metrics adapter that does that.

 So in this scenario our setup looks like this:

 ![prometheus centric](/images/2019-01-15-kubernetes-metrics-and-monitoring_4.png)

 1. Prometheus monitors our Kubernetes cluster, and we import what we need from the outside.
 2. We use Prometheus for monitoring.